-Geneva: The deadliest Ebola epidemic ever has now killed 2,811 in west Africa, the World Health Organization said Monday, adding though that in Senegal and Nigeria the outbreak had been basically contained.
+Geneva: The deadliest Ebola epidemic ever has now killed 2,811 in west Africa, the World Health Organisation has said, adding though that in Senegal and Nigeria the outbreak had been basically contained.

 The disease has claimed 181 lives since the last death toll of 2,630 was issued on September 14.

 Guinea, where the outbreak began at the start of the year, and neighbouring Liberia and Sierra Leone by far account for most of the cases and continue to see ballooning numbers.

 Liberia has been especially hard-hit, with 1,578 deaths from 3,022 cases.

 At the same time "the outbreaks in Senegal and Nigeria are pretty much contained," the WHO said in a statement.

 Senegal has not reported any new cases of the deadly virus since it registered its first and only case on August 29 -- a Guinean student who has since recovered.